 Professional Skills Development (UNIV 422)

-This course is for seniors preparing for workplace realities by building skills employers demand, advocate for themselves in the workplace, prepare for performance reviews, teaching students to select a health and financial plan, and more.
+For seniors preparing for the workplace.
+Build skills employers demand, advocate for yourself in the workplace, prepare for performance reviews, find out how to select health and financial plans, and more.

 "[T] this class was the best I've had at fully utilizing group work to help prepare students.
 I think this is because while in other classes group work was done to have students collaborate to get to an end result, while in this class we did group work to practice being in a professional space."